uschpc/USC-BackendAI-Testing-Docs/Request-Topanga-Access.md

 4. On the Project Detail page, find the **Allocations** table.
 5. Click the green **Request Resource Allocation** button.
 6. Choose **Topanga AI Computing Service (Cloud)** from the resource menu.
-7. Enter the requested quantity or access size, if the form asks for one.
-8. Add a justification explaining why the project needs Topanga access.
+7. Add a justification explaining why the project needs Topanga access.
-9. Submit the request.
+8. Submit the request.

 The screenshot below shows where to find the green request button.
 Existing rows in the allocation table are examples only; for Topanga, request the **Topanga AI Computing Service (Cloud)** resource.